Do I need a Teacher?

 There are a great many teachers and teachings available in the current spiritual arena.
 Very few of these in my opinion are fully qualified for the task.
 Many self-appointed teachers begin their careers with little or no training or experience.
 Many are not fully established in self-knowledge, don't have a comprehensive teaching, and are not overseen by a higher authority or peer group.
 Even the best of teachers and traditions have specific conceptual frameworks they operate within, which necessarily excludes other perspectives and understandings and are therefore limited.

 The spiritual domain is a marketplace and not a particularly enlightened one.
 There are many ways to be taken for a ride by unscrupulous or ignorant teachers.
 Spiritual teachers, even good ones, have livelihoods to maintain and it is to their advantage to utilise your time and resources and to encourage you to attend their retreats and courses.
 Many seekers are naive and/or unwilling to do the necessary work of discerning when they are being taken advantage of.

 As with any group, the community around a teacher is likely to develop a group dynamic or 'group mind' which exerts pressure on the participants to conform.
 Never underestimate the power of the group to inhibit authenticity, freedom and genuine questioning.
 You can be steered further and further away from yourself and in worse case scenarios be convinced to do or say things you may later regret.
 Please be informed about the general nature of group dynamics/peer pressure tactics before getting involved with a spiritual group or organisation.

 Hallmarks of a genuine teacher

 must have a well-rounded comprehensive teaching.

 track record of flourishing students, some of whom have awakened.

 no unresolved scandals.
-Ethical standards and behaviour.
+Highly ethical standards and behaviour.

 endorsed by a respected tradition or if self-appointed, submitting to peer review and/or mentorship.